mohitpai/journey-optimizer.en/help/using/building-journeys/using-the-journey-designer.md

 >title="Design your journey"
 >abstract="The journey interface allows you to easily drag and drop activities from the palette into the canvas.
 You can also double-click on an activity to add it in the canvas at the next step available."

-The journey interface allows you to easily drag and drop activities from the palette into the canvas.
-You can also double-click on an activity to add it in the canvas at the next step available.
-Each activity has a specific role and place in the process.
-The activities are sequenced.
-When an activity is finished, the flow continues and processes the next activity, and so on.
+Adobe Journey Optimizer includes an omnichannel orchestration canvas which allows marketers to harmonize marketing outreach with one-to-one customer engagement.
+The user interface allows you to easily drag and drop activities from the palette into the canvas to build your journey.
+Note that you can also double-click on an activity to add it in the canvas, at the next available step.

+Events, orchestration and action activities have a specific role and place in the process.
+The activities are sequenced: when an activity is finished, the flow continues and processes the next activity, and so on.

 ## Get started with journey design {#gs-journey-design}

 The **palette** is on the left-hand side of the screen.
-All available activities are sorted into several categories: **[!UICONTROL Events]**, **[!UICONTROL Orchestration]** and **[!UICONTROL Actions]**.
+All available activities are sorted into several categories: [Events](#jo-event), [Orchestration](#jo-orch) and [Actions](#jo-actions).
 You can expand/collapse the different categories by clicking on their name.
 To use an activity in your journey, drag and drop it from the palette into your canvas.

 When starting a new journey, elements that cannot be dropped in the canvas as the first step are hidden.
 This concerns all actions, the condition activity, the wait and the reaction.